 In the spring of 1865, Price led some of his men into Mexico, offering their services to the French puppet Emperor Maximilian, who had overthrown the Mexican government in 1864.
 Price’s hopes to establish a Confederate colony south of the border ended when forces led by Benito Juárez captured the Mexican dictator on May 15, 1867, and executed him on June 19.

 Price returned to Missouri, impoverished and in ill health, yet he was a heroic figure to many Missourians who provided him with a home and financial help.
 Price opened a business with his sons, but he lived only a few more months.
 On September 29, 1867, Price died in St. Louis.
-His funeral, held at the First Methodist Episcopal Church, October 3, 1867, was one of the largest in St. Louis history.
+His funeral, held at the First Methodist Episcopal Church, on October 3, 1867, was one of the largest in St. Louis history.
 Price is buried in Bellefontaine Cemetery, St. Louis.